Central Thailand

-Central Thailand (Central plain) (historically also known as Siam or Dvaravati) is one of the regions of Thailand, covering the broad alluvial plain of the Chao Phraya River.
+Central Thailand (Central Plain) (historically also known as Siam or Dvaravati) is one of the regions of Thailand, covering the broad alluvial plain of the Chao Phraya River.
 It is separated from northeast Thailand (Isan) by the Phetchabun mountain range.
 The Tenasserim Hills separate it from Myanmar to the west.
 In the north it is bounded by the Phi Pan Nam Range, one of the hilly systems of northern Thailand.
-The area was the heartland of the Ayutthaya Kingdom (at times referred to as Siam), and is still the dominant area of Thailand, containing as it does, the world's most primate city, Bangkok.
+The area was the heartland of the Ayutthaya Kingdom (at times referred to as Siam) and is still the dominant area of Thailand since it contains the world's most primate city, Bangkok.

 Definition

-The grouping of Thai provinces into regions follow two major systems, in which Thailand is divided into either four or six regions.
+The grouping of Thai provinces into regions follow two major systems in which Thailand is divided into either four or six regions.
 In the six-region system, commonly used in geographical studies, central Thailand extends from Sukhothai and Phitsanulok Provinces in the north to the provinces bordering the Gulf of Thailand in the south, excluding the mountainous provinces bordering Myanmar to the west and the coastal provinces of the east.
-The four-region system includes provinces only as far north as Chai Nat, Sing Buri, and Lopburi, and extends west and east to the borders of Myanmar and Cambodia.
+The four-region system includes provinces only as far north as Chai Nat, Sing Buri and Lopburi and extends west and east to the borders of Myanmar and Cambodia.

 The central region, as defined by Royal Forest Department in 2019, consists of 18 provinces (7 provinces of Greater Bangkok, 8 provinces of South Central Thailand and 3 provinces of Western Thailand).
 The total area of this central region is 67,473 km², while the total forest area is 22,374 km² or 33.2 percent of this regional area.